Aarif123456/image_repository/README.md

         * Users can choose what files they want to share with the world.
 This will become relevant when we add in the search functionalities

 # How to use? :artificial_satellite:
-I recommend looking first checking out the live demo at: https://abdullaharif.tech/image_repository To run React locally clone this repository and run `npm start` and open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+I recommend looking first checking out the [live demo](https://abdullaharif.tech/image_repository) \
+To run locally, clone this repository and run `npm start`.
+Then open up [http://localhost:3000](http://localhost:3000) to view it in the browser.

 # Building :construction: